canonical/rockcraft/docs/reference/remote-builds.rst

 - The prospective rock must be open source and public, because the remote builds triggered by Rockcraft are publicly available.
-- All architectures defined in the project's ``platforms`` entry are built -- there's currently no way to restrict the set of platforms to build remotely.
+- All architectures defined in the project's ``platforms`` key are built -- there's currently no way to restrict the set of platforms to build remotely.